Everything you should know about the coronavirus outbreak

 A novel strain of coronavirus — SARS-CoV-2 — was first detected in December 2019 in Wuhan, a city in China’s Hubei province with a population of 11 million, after an outbreak of pneumonia without an obvious cause.
-The virus has now spread to countries across the globe, and was characterised as a pandemic by the World Health Organization (WHO) on 11 March 2020,.
+The virus has now spread to over 200 countries and territories across the globe, and was characterised as a pandemic by the World Health Organization (WHO) on 11 March 2020,.

 What are coronaviruses?

-2019-nCoV is a new strain of coronavirus that has not been previously identified in humans.
-Although the incubation period of the 2019-nCoV strain is currently unknown, the United States Centre for Disease Control indicates that symptoms may appear in as few as 2 days or as long as 14 days after exposure.
-Media reports indicate that 2019-nCoV may be infectious during its incubation period.
+SARS-CoV-2 is a new strain of coronavirus that has not been previously identified in humans.
+Although the incubation period of this strain is currently unknown, the United States Centers for Disease Control and Prevention indicate that symptoms may appear in as few as 2 days or as long as 14 days after exposure.
+Chinese researchers have indicated that SARS-CoV-2 may be infectious during its incubation period.

 Where has the new coronavirus come from?

-Mammals such as camels and bats have been implicated in previous coronavirus outbreaks, but it is not yet clear the exact animal origin, if any, of the 2019-nCoV.
+Mammals such as camels and bats have been implicated in previous coronavirus outbreaks, but it is not yet clear the exact animal origin, if any, of SARS-CoV-2.

 Similarly to other common respiratory tract infections, MERS and SARS are spread by respiratory droplets produced by an infected person when they sneeze or cough.
-Measures to guard against the infection work under the current assumption that the 2019-nCoV is spread in the same manner.
+Measures to guard against the infection work under the current assumption that SARS-CoV-2 is spread in the same manner.